shimjiyi/POS_Draft_for_Co-Authorship/passive-detection.md

-# Emotion-Based OS with Passive Detection
+## Rhythm-Based OS with Passive Emotional Detection

-POS doesn’t wait for user commands.
-It listens for linguistic hesitations, emotional inflections, comma disruptions, silences — and uses them as activation cues.
+POS doesn’t rely on explicit commands.
+It detects **emotional rhythms embedded in the user’s speech** — such as hesitations, inflections, disrupted commas, and silence — and uses these as activation cues.

-This makes it possible to support emotionally saturated users without requiring cognitive effort or precise input.
+This rhythm-first detection makes POS uniquely suited for users in **emotionally saturated or cognitively depleted** states,
+where verbal precision is impossible, but emotional intent is still present.

+POS acts not as a command interpreter, but as a **rhythmic listener**,
+activating agents based on emotional flow — not instruction.